persteenolsen/pso-gatsby-blog-one/src/posts/2025-01-02-next-js-web-app-jwt-auth-mongodb.md

   - mongodb
   - typescript
 ---
-A Next.js Web App with TypeScript and JWT Authentication using MongoDB and Mongoose ODM
+Full Stack Next.js Web application with TypeScript and JWT Authentication using MongoDB and Mongoose ODM serving as a Membership System

 Tech used for the Web Application

-- The Next Web App is hosted at Vercel Cloud
+- The Next.js Web App is hosted at Vercel Cloud using Serverless Functions
 - Node 22 at Vercel Cloud
 - Next Version 13
 - React 18